brophdawg11/state-machine/README.md

 #### Asyncronous `onEnter` functions

 `onEnter` functions can return promises if they need to handle asynchronous actions, and these promises will be proxied back as the return value for the `.transition()` call that entered the state.
 See the `.transition` documentation below for examples.

+#### `initialStateErrorHandler`

+Because of the async nature of state `onEnter` functions, `initialStateErrorHandler` can be passed to handle promise rejections from the `initialState`'s `onEnter` function that will be executed on the initial transition.

 ### currentState